 Unless you plan on making breakfast the biggest meal of the day and taking snacks to go for later, paying for hotel breakfast is not a financially savvy decision.
 Save on your holiday by taking a rate without breakfast and finding a local cafe or bakery instead.

-18. Look out for attraction passes
+18. Look out for attraction passes and find deals on travel apps

 Our member Raina advised us to look for combo tickets and passes to attractions.
 These are tickets that include entrance to many museums and attractions for a better price than if you buy them separately.